openforcefield/openforcefield.org/content/community/news/science-updates/2024-03-26_sage_220/index.md

+---
+date: "2024-03-26T00:00:00+00:00"
+title: 'Improvements coming in the Sage 2.2.0 force field'
+tags: ["release", "force field", "fitting"]
+categories: ["science"]
+draft: false
+description: 'We are excited to share the release of our first release candidate of our newest force field, Sage 2.2.0! '
+slug: 'sage-220'
+weight: 10
+markup: markdown
+thumb: "sulfamides_struc.jpg"
+author: "Lexie McIsaac"
+---

 # Improvements coming in the Sage 2.2.0 force field

 We are excited to share the release of our first **release candidate** of our newest force field, Sage 2.2.0!